mysan91/milestoneprojecttwo/README.md

 6. Save the changes!
 7. The page then did refresh and the page is published at https://mysan91.github.io/milestoneprojecttwo/

+### Run the code locally
+1. On the github page navigate to the main page of the repository you want to run.
+2. Above the list of files press on the code button with the downloadinglink.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", click on the https link and the link will be copyed.
+If you want to clone the repository using SSH or Github Cli click on the link tap ob the respective tabs.
+4. After you have copy the link go to Git Bash and open.
+5. Change the current working directory to the location where you want to put the cloned directory.
+6. Type git clone and paste the repository URL.
+10. Press enter to create the local clone.

 ## Media

 Youtube Tutorial for how do build a javascript game.